matrix-org/matrix-spec/content/client-server-api/modules/push.md

 ##### Default Content Rules

 **`.m.rule.contains_user_name`**

+As of `v1.7`, this rule is deprecated and should only be enabled if the event does not have an `m.mentions` property.

 Matches any message whose content contains the local part of the user's Matrix ID, separated by word boundaries.